Words#

 NO

-The words module will NOT match Version/11.00 pattern because Ver is not a complete word
+The words module will NOT match the Version/11.00 text because Ver is not a complete word; the words module cannot match a subset of a word

 words 16.246.30.72